r-win/serviio-plugins/README.md

 Serviio Plugins
 ====

-Contains a set of plugins for Dutch websites, like Uitzending Gemist, so you can play the online streams from these sites from within Serviio on your DLNA enabled device.
+Contains a set of plugins for use with Serviio, so you can play certain online streams on your DLNA enabled device:
+- Dutch websites, like Uitzending Gemist and some Nederland 24 channels
+- Nickelodeon (Dutch, Swedish and Norwegian)

 For more information about Serviio: http://www.servio.org

-All plugins require OmroepNL.groovy to be installed in the plugins directory of Serviio
+The plugins Cultura24, HollandDoc and UitzendingGemist require OmroepNL.groovy to be installed in the plugins directory of Serviio

 Plugins included:

 * Uitzending Gemist
 * Cultura 24
 * Holland Doc
+* Nickelodeon

 ## Uitzending Gemist